Afatinib: Clinical trials

 In March 2010, a Phase III trial in NSCLC patients called Lux-Lung 5 began with this drug.

 Fall 2010 interim results suggested the drug extended progression-free survival threefold compared to placebo, but did not extend overall survival.
 In May 2012, the Phase IIb/III trial Lux-Lung 1 came to the same conclusion.

 In January 2015, a Phase III trial in people with NSCLC suggested the drug extended life expectancy in stage IV NSCLC adenocarcinoma with EGFR Mutation type del 19-positive tumors, compared to cisplatin-based chemotherapy by a year (33 months vs. 21 months).
 It also shows strong activity against exon 18 mutations (particularly G719) and is currently the preferred EGFR-TKI therapy for exon 18 mutations (particularly G719x).

 Phase II results for breast cancer that over-expresses the protein human epidermal growth factor receptor 2 (Her2-positive breast cancer) were described as promising by the authors, with 19 of 41 patients achieving benefit from afatinib.
 Double-blind Phase III trials are under way to confirm or refute this finding.
 Her2-negative breast cancers showed limited or no response to the drug.

-Society and culture

-Brand names

-In Bangladesh under the trade name Afanix 40 mg that is manufactured by Bangladeshi renowned pharmaceutical company Beacon Pharma, and Anib 40 mg is manufactured by Drug International Ltd. Both companies maintain quality and authenticity of the respective drugs.
-Afatinib significantly improves the health of NSCLC patients.